A fixed asset register is used by a business to manage fixed assets it owns.

 - Perform a physical audit by walking around and identifying every asset you own and noting them on your register;

 - Decide on the base way to classify and organise your assets and organise.
-For example you may want to group asset according to location or type;
+For example by location or type;

 - Contact your accountant for a breakdown of fixed assets disclosed on your balance sheet and reconcile your Fixed Asset Register.
 This is a check that your balance is correct, depreciation is accurate and all capital allowances you are entitled to have been claimed.